hotrodorm/hotrod/README.md

 ![Graph Query Result - Nitro](hotrod-project/docs/docs-4/nitro/images/graph-query-vos.png)

-It returns one of these first-level objects for each invoice.
+In short, it returns one of these first-level objects for each invoice.
 Each first-level object includes a `customer` property for the second-level `Customer` object (1:1 cardinality) that holds the data coming from the `customer` table.
 It also includes a `lines` property that includes the list of second-level `InvoiceLine` objects (1:N cardinality) with their corresponding properties.
+Associations and collections can be nested in multiple levels.

 The query is available in Java as: